Matrix Demonstration Project

 READ MORE: Evidence-Based Policing: Translating Research into Practice (by Cynthia Lum and Christopher Koper, Oxford University Press).

-This Web site is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
+This Web site was initially funded in whole or in part from a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
+The MDP website is now maintained and supported by the Center for Evidence-Based Crime Policy at George Mason University.